bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 The transaction size overhead is due to two factors:

  1. using a 256 bit hash for P2WSH rather than the 160 bit hash for P2SH; and
- 2. encoding via P2SH so that old wallets without segwit support can send funds that can be spent using segwit, allowing the receiver to gain segwit's benefits.
+ 2. encoding via P2SH so that old wallets that don't support segwit can send funds that can be spent using segwit, allowing the receiver to gain segwit's benefits.

 Without these two factors, the overhead would be negligible at -3 bytes for P2WPKH and +1 bytes for P2WSH.